Dr. Bryan Chapell

 Romans 5:8 has always been a capturing verse: “But God showed his great love to us, in that while we were yet sinners Christ died for us.”
 With that great revelation, comes the great responsibility to make known the incredible love of God through Jesus Christ, so it is a special blessing to continue to serve in ministry through the local church who seek to make the name of Jesus Christ known throughout all the world!

-Media Ministry & I.T.
-Director
+Director of Media Ministry and I.T.

 Chris graduated from Bradley University with a bachelor's degree in Communications/TV Arts.
 He has been married to Amy since 1994, and they have three children: Jacqueline, Margaret, and James.
-In his free time, he likes to spend time with his family, play piano, and read.

 Director of Hospitality and Assimilation